bpmutter/xyz/about.markdown

 <img src="{{ site.baseurl }}/assets/images/obidos.jpeg" id='circular' alt='jinyoung standing in a portuguese field'>
 </div>

-### Hey there!
+### Hi there,

-#### My name is Jin Young, and I like to write about snippets of my life and share it with the world.
+#### My name is Jin Young, and I like to write about small snippets of my life and share them with the world.

-So far in my lived years, I'm most grateful to have had the opportunity to make new connections with various cultures and environments.
-I'd like to continue being open to new ideas and engage with them with intention.
+In my life, I'm grateful to have had the opportunity to make new connections with various cultures and environments.
+I like to be open to new ideas and to engage with them with intention.

-Best way to reach out to me is via [email](mailto:jinyoungsjourney@gmail.com){:target="_blank"}, though you can also find me on [github](https://github.com/jinyoungch0i){:target="_blank"} or [linkedin](https://linkedin.com/jinyoungch0i){:target="_blank"}.
+Best way to reach out to me is via [email](mailto:jinyoungsjourney@gmail.com){:target="_blank"} and [github](https://github.com/jinyoungch0i){:target="_blank"} is my creative outlet.